claudiordgz/webpack-config-typescript/README.md

 Life is to short to be copy pasting Webpack configurations that use Typescript and TSLint.

+Webpack config typescript is still in early stages of development and it's not meant to be used in production.

 Sadly both will give hell every step of the way.

 These are the 3 ingredients you'll need to use this: